microsoft/mu_plus/MfciPkg/Docs/Mfci_Integration_Guide.md

 ```

 When using `!include MfciPkg/MfciPkg.dsc.inc`, please ensure the platform pcds for
- `PcdMfciPkcs7RequiredLeafEKU` and `PcdMfciPkcs7RequiredLeafEKU` are included after the `MfciPkg.dsc.inc`.
+ `PcdMfciPkcs7RequiredLeafEKU` and `PcdMfciPkcs7RequiredLeafEKU` are included after the `MfciPkg.dsc.inc`.git

 ### MfciPkg Dependencies